dheerajjha/simplehot-backend/README.md

 # SimpleHot Backend

-A microservice-based backend system with Express Gateway, Authentication Service, and User Service.
+A microservice-based backend system for SimpleHot, a Twitter-like platform for Indian stock predictions.

 ## Architecture

 The system is comprised of the following components:

 1. **API Gateway** - Entry point for all client requests, handles routing to microservices
-2. **Authentication Service** - Handles user registration, login, and token verification
+2. **Auth Service** - Handles user registration, login, and token verification
 3. **User Service** - Manages user profiles and social graph functionality
+4. **Post Service** - Handles general posts functionality
+5. **Stock Service** - Provides stock data and search functionality
+6. **Prediction Service** - Manages stock predictions and verification
+7. **Redis** - Caching for frequently accessed data
-4. **PostgreSQL Database** - Persistent storage for user data and authentication information
+8. **PostgreSQL Database** - Persistent storage for all services

 ## Setup